3778/icd-prediction-mimic/README.md

 - For LR:
 Computes *TF-IDF* features in the training set.
 Then, fits the LR model to the training set.
 After training, the weights of the epoch with best micro F1 in the validation set are restored and threshold-optimized metrics are computed for all subsets.

-Here, the fitted model is stored using Tensorflow SavedModel format.
+The fitted model is stored using Tensorflow SavedModel format.

 ### 4.2.
 Run `MIMIC_train_nn.py`, for CNN, GRU and CNN-Att.